 Other common items used in the pole line industry are square plates.
 The manufacturing process is straightforward where the appropriate thickness and width of flat bar is taken to our shears, sheared to length, and then punched with the appropriate hole size.
 The plates may also need to be curved depending on the application.

 Due to the exposure to outside elements, all pole line hardware is required to be hot-dip galvanized per the following ASTM specifications:

 When galvanizing bolts for the pole line industry, it is critical that the bolts be galvanized in a system set up specifically for threaded fasteners.
 The process of hot-dip galvanizing bolts does not rest solely on the dipping process, but also in the preparation and cleaning processes.
 It is also important that galvanized bolts be inspected to make sure that the threads have been cleaned thoroughly so that they will accept a nut.

 - When a bolt is forged, there is hot forging scale that builds on the head.
 It is required that headed bolts be wheelabrated to remove this scale.
 This is not necessary for rods.

-- Threaded fasteners will often times have organic material build up, such as cutting oil, which needs to be removed.
+- Threaded fasteners will often have organic material build-up, such as cutting oil, which needs to be removed.
 To do this, the bolts need to be submerged in a caustic soda solution and then rinsed in water.

 - The last step in preparing the bolts to be hot-dip galvanized is to submerge the bolts in a flux solution, which helps facilitate the reaction of the zinc to the steel.

-It is important that the manufacturer responsible for galvanizing the fasteners has a process to clean the threads after they are hot-dip galvanized.
-This is to ensure that all of the threaded bolts are able to accept a nut without the nut jamming, which can be a result of excess zinc building up in the threads.
+The manufacturer responsible for galvanizing the fasteners must have a process to clean the threads after they are hot-dip galvanized.
+This ensures that all of the threaded bolts can accept a nut without the nut jamming, which can result from excess zinc building up in the threads.
 Inspection of the finished, galvanized bolt is critical for a good nut fit.